ChabanovX/simplex_algo/README.md

 ## Features

-- High-performance implementation using Python
+- High-performance implementation using Python's numpy
 - Solves linear programming problems with ease
 - Easily extendable to handle custom constraints and objective functions
 - Designed for educational purposes as well as practical use in optimization tasks